 Students identified as gifted and who are placed in an elementary self-contained setting require program modifications to meet their intellectual needs, as well as the intellectual stimulation and challenge provided by congregation with peers of similar ability.
 Although the students will not necessarily receive instruction in all subjects from a Teacher with Special Education Additional Qualifications (i.e. Music, Visual Arts), by virtue of the fact that the class stays together as a whole throughout the timetable, it is deemed a "fully self-contained" placement.
-Placement is available for students in Grades 1-8.
-Classes for students identified as gifted tend to be clustered together in one school in each of the Halton areas: Georgetown/Halton Hills, Milton, Oakville and Burlington.
+When viable, classes for students identified as gifted tend to be clustered together in one school in the three areas of the board: North, East and West.
+Primary class size is approximately 23 students; junior-intermediate class size is approximately 25 students.